weygoldt/TeeGrid/8channel-logger/usage.md

 ### Data acquisition

-In the top section marked as "Settings" you may adapt some settings according to your needs.
+In the top section marked as `Settings` you may adapt some settings according to your needs.
 The first section is about the data acquisition.
 You can set the sampling rate, bit resolution, number of averages per sample, conversion and sampling speeds, and input pins